 Incorporating Supplements into Daily Routine

-Maintenance supplementation often continues even after achieving optimal levels.
-Most people benefit from daily doses between 600-1,000 IU depending on age and risk factors.[3]Vitamin D and Immune Function — NCBI PMC
+Maintenance supplementation often continues even after achieving optimal levels[19]Vitamin D and Autoimmune Disease — Immunological Investigations View source — most people benefit from 600–1,000 IU daily depending on age and risk factors.[3]Vitamin D and Immune Function — NCBI PMC View source Take supplements with meals containing healthy fats for better absorption, use daily reminders to stay consistent, and consider slightly higher doses during winter months when sunlight is reduced.

 Conclusion